soundmonster/samoklava/README.md

 If you would like to modify this:
 * fork it
 * change `samoklava.yaml` to your liking
-* push your changes; the build it GitHub Workflow will pick it up, autoroute and generate Gerbers, all in a zip file.
+* push your changes; the `build.yml` GitHub Workflow will pick it up, autoroute and generate Gerbers, all in a zip file.
   See https://github.com/soundmonster/samoklava/actions
 * or:
   * make sure to have Docker CLI and NodeJS installed